nathanjohnson320/elmer/README.md

 Add :elmer, elmroot: "path to my elm root folder" to your config.
 Then use mix tasts to generate apps, msgs, models, etc.

+Check the hex docs for all the mix tasks that are available and the format of their arguments.

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: